thafer1/prework-study-guide/README.md

 ## Usage

 The Prework Study Guide offers notes for each subject listed.
-For suggestionson topics, open Chrome's DevTools by right clicking on the screen and selecting "Inspect."
-A list of topics covered by this study guide will appear under the "Console" tab along with a suggestion for which topic to begin with!
+For suggestions on topics, open Chrome's DevTools by right clicking on the screen and selecting "Inspect."
+A list of topics covered by this study guide will appear under the "Console" tab along with a suggestion for which topic to begin with.

 ## Credits